We offer three types of resins which have distinct advantages for different uses:

-Resin will not cure for the following reasons:
+The resin will not cure for the following reasons:

 - Not thoroughly mixed

-- Temperature is too cold (we recommend allowing resin to cure in an environment that is at least 10 degrees Celsius)
+- Temperature is too cold (we recommend allowing the resin to cure in an environment that is at least 10 degrees Celsius)

 - If using Professional Resin, it will have trouble curing if applied too thick (like in a mold).
 Professional resin is not meant for casting and is best applied as a thin clear coat

-- Too thin of a coat or contaminated surface, this can be fixed by applying another coat to level it out
+- Too thin of a coat or contaminated surface.
+This can be fixed by applying another coat to level it out

 - If mixed resin (Part A + Part B) is left in a mixing cup for longer than 3 minutes, it will begin to cure exponentially due to the heat generated from the chemical reaction.
 Resin should be mixed for no longer than 3 minutes, and then immediately poured onto your desired piece